averbis/IRuta/notebooks/ruta-training/README.md

 ## About the Exercises

-The exercises are grouped into unit with increasing degree of complexity.
+The exercises are grouped into chapters with increasing degree of complexity.
 The reader is encouraged to practice in the order they are given in this document with one exception.